Thanksgiving on a Budget

-Pay a visit to your local nursery for herb plants instead of dropping cash for prepackaged sage, rosemary and thyme or other herbs you will only use once.
+Celebrate Thanksgiving on a budget by paying a visit to your local nursery for herb plants instead of dropping cash for prepackaged sage, rosemary and thyme or other herbs you will only use once.
 Small potted herbs can cost the same as store-bought sprigs from the supermarket.
 And by investing in an indoor herb garden now, you’ll save for months to come.

 Squash Old Notions

 Think outside the recipe box and explore options using winter squash.
 Many varieties of this nutrient-packed vegetable are inexpensive and interchangeable in main dishes (and even in pie).
 Because of its long shelf life, winter squash can add to your autumn décor while you search for the perfect recipe.

 Go vegetarian this Thanksgiving and start a new tradition of saving.
 Not only will you spare yourself the expense of buying a bird and roasting your day away, your informal turkey pardoning might be the beginning of an eco-friendly holiday season.

 If your response to the turkey-free idea above went something like, “When pigs fly,” consider other, more economical alternatives such as baked ham, turkey breast or roasted chicken.
 Especially for smaller gatherings, you could shave off nearly half of what you would pay for the bigger bird.

 Substitute store-bought chicken broth with a homemade vegetable stock such as mirepoix.
 Made from carrots, celery and onions, this palate-pleasing base costs less than premade broths, even when prepared with organic ingredients.